talh-a13/login_Page/README.md

-# login
+# Minimal login Page Using Flutter Devolped By Talha Hussain.

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application.Furthermore,I have added a file in lib named as (Information.dart) in which there is complete information about the widget used in app along with their Functionality

 A few resources to get you started if this is your first Flutter project: